Mathematical Tools for ITS

 Instructor: Dr.-techn.
 Ing.
 Jan Přikryl <email@example.com>

 M. Vetterli, J. Kovacevic, and V. K. Goyal.
 “Fourier and Wavelet Signal Processing”.
-With permission of authors available from our webpage as PDF here.
+With permission of authors the preprint is available from our webpage as PDF here.

 The following table lists all possible scores that can be obtained: